Pratt & Whitney Canada PT6

-The Pratt & Whitney Canada PT6 is a turboprop aircraft engine produced by Pratt & Whitney Canada.
+The Pratt & Whitney Canada PT6 is a family of turboprop aircraft engines produced by Pratt & Whitney Canada.

-It was designed in 1958, first flew on 30 May 1961, entered service in 1964, and has been continuously updated since.
+It was designed in 1958, first flew on 30 May 1961, entered service in 1964, and has been continually updated since.

 The PT6 consists of two basic sections: a gas generator with accessory gearbox, and a free-power turbine with reduction gearbox.
 In aircraft, the engine is often mounted "backwards," with the intake at the rear and the exhaust at the front, so that the turbine is directly connected to the propeller.

 Many variants of the PT6 have been produced, not only as turboprops but also as turboshaft engines for helicopters, land vehicles, hovercraft, and boats; as auxiliary power units; and for industrial uses.
 By November 2015, 51,000 had been produced, which had logged 400 million flight hours from 1963 to 2016.
 It is known for its reliability, with an in-flight shutdown rate of 1 per 651,126 hours in 2016.

 The PT6A turboprop engine covers the power range between 580 and 1940 shp, while the PT6B/C are turboshaft variants for helicopters.

 Development

 In 1956, Pratt & Whitney Canada's (PWC) president, Ronald Riley, ordered engineering manager Dick Guthrie to hire a team of gas turbine specialists to design a small gas turbine engine.
 Demand for the Wasp radial engine was still strong and its production was profitable but the aim was to become Canada's prime engine company by focusing on a small gas turbine engine.
 Riley gave Guthrie a modest budget of C$100,000.
 Guthrie recruited twelve engineers with experience gained at various places including the National Research Council in Ottawa, Orenda Engines in Ontario, Bristol Aero Engines and Blackburn Aircraft.
 They completed the detailed design of an engine for Canadair's small jet trainer, the CL-41.
-It was a 3000 lbf thrust turbojet but the design was taken over by P&WA who developed it into the Pratt & Whitney JT12.
+It was a 3000 lbf thrust turbojet but the design was taken over by the US headquarters, who developed it into the Pratt & Whitney JT12.
 The team had to wait for market assessments to define their next engine, a 450 shp turboprop for twin-engined aircraft, the PT6.
 The early development of the PT6, which first flew in May-June 1961, was beset with engineering problems, cost overruns and lack of sales.
 It was almost cancelled.
 The team lacked the ability to deal with the technical difficulties, i.e. how to develop the engine, because, as one of the team Elvie Smith recalled, they came from research and design backgrounds.
 They learned how to run a development program, such as testing around the clock rather than on one shift, from a PWA team which directed the development for several months.